Marco-ProspectivePhD/home/_pages/about.md

 My academic background includes a Master of Information - Data Science and Information Systems from the University of Toronto, and a Bachelor of Business Administration - Management Sciences from the City University of Hong Kong.

-Prior to gradschool, I worked at various banks, stock exchange, bloomberg, telecoms, semiconductors, and volunteered for pro-bono consulting, fundraising, teaching underprivileged kids English, and at times helped with redistribution of used goods.
+Prior to gradschool, I worked at various banks, stock exchange, bloomberg, telecoms, semiconductors, and volunteered for pro-bono consulting, fundraising, and teaching underprivileged kids English.

-Thank you for learning about me.
-I hope you are staying well in life.
-Please feel free to reach out if there is anything I could help.
-May our paths cross in the future as we continue our adventure :)
+Thank you for taking the time to learn about me.
+I hope you are staying well.
+If you have any questions of if there's aything I can assist you with, pease feel free to reach out.
+I look forward to the opportunity for future collaboration as we navigate our academic journey together :)